dash1291/dash1291.github.io/content/blog/lessons-learned-building-developer-experience/index.md

   them as context for explaining some of the lessons that I've learned while building platforms/tools for developers.
 ---
 I've spent a big fraction of my time at Grofers building tools for developers to be productive in shipping their applications to users.
-The problems in focus have changed, but there were common ideas in terms of principles behind solving the problems.

 Since I started out, we undertook many initiatives and they all varied in their levels of success.
 Some became success stories that we wanted to replicate whenever a new problem was at hand and some became examples that we used as cautionary tales whenever we planned a new initiative.
 In this post, I'll take examples of some of those initiatives and use them as context for explaining some of the lessons that I've learned while building platforms/tools for developers.

 ## Good ideas might fail if timed wrong